-To change public principles, the most important single thing is to present an alternative clearly and forcefully.
-We must clarify our own thoughts, keep them clear, and then wake others up.
 Changing something as basic as a conception of reason does not come easy.
 If we preach the word in season and out of season, though, people will get used to hearing what we have to say even if it takes them a while to understand what it means.
 And if they do become aware of it, and the range of possibilities broadens, the discussion can truly change.

-The Left has made a practice of attacking the established system at its weakest points.
+The Left has made an organized practice of attacking the established system at its weakest points.
 We need to do the same.
 The difficulty of silencing all discussion in modern society, and the stated preference for reason, present obvious opportunities.
 We live in a target-rich environment with a thousand fora in which we can present views based on a version of reason at odds with the one established.

 We can counter the Left's one-liners ("Freedom!"
 "Equality!"
 "Tolerance!"
 "Reason!") with comebacks of our own, backed by serious theories about man and the world.
-The should be a conscious effort among Catholics to organize for such debates and carry them on.
+There should be a conscious effort among Catholics to organize for and carry on such exchanges.
 There's no reason the Left should always be on the attack and individual Catholics should be left each to himself to fumble around for snappy responses to sophistry.